Anarchick/skript-packet/README.md

  - Stable [ProtocolLib dev build](https://ci.dmulloy2.net/job/ProtocolLib/) (does not work with v-5.1.0)
  - Java21+
  - It's highly recommended to use skript-reflect
- - I have only tested mc 1.21.4 **but** should work in a lot of mc versions
+ - I have only tested mc 1.20.1 and 1.21.4 **but** should work in a lot of mc versions

 # What is a packet
 The Minecraft server and your Minecraft client share information called "packets".